aristanetworks/avd-workshops/workshops/avd-lab-guide.md

     ```

+???+ tip
     Notice how we did not specify a `filter` or `tags` under `RACK3`.
-Without the `filter`
+If the `filter`
-in place, all VLANs/SVIs/VRFs will be provisioned on the switch.
+    parameter is not defined, all VLANs/SVIs/VRFs will be provisioned on the switch.
     In our case, this simply means that VLANs `10` and `20` will both be created on our new
     Leaf switches.
 However, since they are `leaf` node types, no SVIs will be created.

 Next - Let's build the configuration!